-This page details the Player settings for the Linux platform.
-For a description of the general Player settings, see Player SettingsSettings that let you set various player-specific options for the final game built by Unity.
+Use the Linux Unity Player settings (menu: Edit > Project Settings > Player) to determine how Unity builds and displays your Linux application.
+For a description of the general Player settings, refer to Player SettingsSettings that let you set various player-specific options for the final game built by Unity.
 More info

 See in Glossary.